TracyOakley/reading-notes/102/class4notes.md

 ## Wireframe

-low fidelity sketch of a website wireframes for each screen and how they navigate
++ Low fidelity sketch of a website
++ Wireframes for each screen and how they navigate
-2 types - hand drawn or digital (wireframe.cc)
++ 2 types - hand drawn or digital (wireframe.cc)
-keep it simple
++ Keep it simple
-refine 2nd time if you need so it fits better use big x in box for picture
++ Refine 2nd time if you need so it fits better
++ Use big x in box for picture

 Steps for wire frame

-+ research
+1. research
-+ prepare
+2. prepare
-+ Map out user flow
+3. Map out user flow
-+ draft don't draw, sketch dont illustrate
+4. draft don't draw, sketch dont illustrate
-+ Add detail and get testing and redraw if necessary
+5. Add detail and get testing and redraw if necessary
-+ turn wireframe into prototype
+6. turn wireframe into prototype

-key principle
+Key principles

-Maintain clarity
++ Maintain clarity
-Gain user confidence
++ Gain user confidence
-Simplicity is key
++ Simplicity is key

 ## HTML Basics